SmbatPoghosyan/Posts_App/README.md

 ```

 The landing page features a hero header, "Why Choose Us" highlights, a call-to-action section, and a collapsible FAQ accordion with working download and contact links.
+An inline Calendly widget is embedded so visitors can book a call without leaving the page.